Joseph Hubert Priestley: Career

 In 1922, Priestley was appointed dean of the faculty of science, and later, became the first warden to the male students at Leeds.
-On 1 July 1935, he succeeded Paul Barbier, professor of French, as pro-vice-chancellor of the university.
+On 1 July 1935, he succeeded Paul Emile Auguste Barbier, professor of French, as pro-vice-chancellor of the university.
 Matthew John Stewart, professor of paleontology, succeeded him in June 1939.
 In 1941, the senate appointed Priestley as pro-vice-chancellor for a second term, after Bernard Mouat Jones, then vice-chancellor, had left the University in February to complete National Service.
 Mouat Jones returned to the University in October and Priestley was succeeded as pro-vice-chancellor by John David Ivor Hughes, professor of law at the university.

 Personal life

 Priestley married Marion Ethel Young before leaving Bristol to take up his appointment as professor of botany at the University of Leeds.
 Marion was the younger daughter of Anthony and Sarah Young of Eastfield Road, Cotham, Bristol.
 The wedding took place on 12 August 1911 at the Congregational church in Bishopston, Bristol.
 It was a quiet ceremony, limited to close family, as his paternal grandmother, Annie, had died only a few weeks before on 26 July 1911.
 The honeymoon was spent in West Wales.
 Marion Ethel was a keen amateur botanist, and along with Priestley, was a member of the British Mycological Society.
 She organised many social activities at the University of Leeds, including a staff dancing class and "botanical parties" to which all botany staff and students were invited.
 She died at Addenbrooke's Hospital, Cambridge, on 25 July 1965, aged 79, and the funeral service was held on 2 August 1965 at St Mary's church, Great Shelford, followed by cremation at Cambridge Crematorium.

 Their elder daughter, Phyllis Mary, was born at Leeds on 25 January 1920.
 She was educated at Lawnswood High School, Leeds, and Cheltenham Ladies' College.
 In 1939, she was an exhibitioner at Girton College, Cambridge, graduating with a BA degree in 1942, and a MA in 1947.
 She married John Carlisle Cullen, of Belfast, on 3 January 1946 at St Chad's Church, Far Headingley, Leeds.
 Cullen was a graduate of Queen's University Belfast and a former researcher at the National Institute of Agricultural Botany at Cambridge.
 She died after a long illness at Clifton, Bristol, on 22 May 1999.
 A Requiem Mass was held at Clifton Cathedral on 2 June 1999 followed by cremation at South Bristol crematorium.
 Michael Cullen, Phyllis Mary's son and Priestley's grandson, is a former senior research fellow at the Met Office and visiting professor in mathematics at the University of Reading.